-Each participating student must submit a completed After-School Sports Permission Form signed by their parent and their teacher.
-They must meet eligibility requirements in order to participate (see page 27 for eligibility requirements).
+Each participating student and their parent/ guardian must read and complete the Student Athletics Packet.
+They must meet eligibility requirements in order to participate (see page 29 for eligibility requirements).
 Students who are ineligible may practice with a team but may not suit up or play in any games or travel to any away games.